danielc777888/holidays/README.md

 - Public holidays with Haskell.
 - Because lazy programmers need holidays!
 - Provides a small EDSL for finding dates.
 (Very useful if you are a lonely programmer)
-- Useful for billing systems.

 ## Examples

-- Get holidays for Namibia in year 2025:
+- Get holidays for USA in year 2025:
 ```
 {-# LANGUAGE OverloadedStrings #-}